This topic describes how to create a Service in a serverless Kubernetes (ASK) cluster.

-Note You can create a new SLB instance or use an existing SLB instance for a LoadBalancer type Service.
+Note You can create a new SLB instance or use an existing SLB instance for a LoadBalancer Service.
 Multiple Services can share the same SLB instance.
-However, you must note the following limits:
+However, take note of the following limits:

-- If you use an existing SLB instance, the listeners of the SLB instance will be overwritten.
+- If you use an existing SLB instance, the listeners of the SLB instance overwrite those of the Service.

-- When you reuse an SLB instance, the names of listeners and VServer groups are deemed as the unique identifiers of these resources in Kubernetes.
-Do not modify the names of these resources.
+- When you reuse an SLB instance, the names of listeners and vServer groups are used as unique identifiers in Kubernetes.
+Do not modify the names of listeners or vServer groups.

-- You cannot share SLB instances across clusters.
+- You cannot use an SLB instance to expose Services across clusters.

 - External Traffic Policy: Select Local or Cluster.

-- Port Mapping: Set the service port and container port.
-The container port must be the same as the one that is exposed by the backend pod.
+- Port Mapping: Set the Service port and container port.
+The container port must be the same as the one that is exposed in the backend pod.